|Banana - Musa spp.|

 Antifungal and antibiotic principles are found in the peel and pulp of fully ripe bananas.
 The antibiotic acts against Mycobacteria.
 A fungicide in the peel and pulp of green fruits is active against a fungus disease of tomato plants.
 Norepinephrine, dopamine, and serotonin are also present in the ripe peel and pulp.
 The first two elevate blood pressure; serotonin inhibits gastric secretion and stimulates the smooth muscle of the intestines.
 3

 The banana plant because of its continuous reproduction is regarded by Hindus as a symbol of fertility and prosperity, and the leaves and fruits are deposited on doorsteps of houses where marriages are taking place.
 A banana plant is often installed in the corner of a rice field as a protective charm.
 Malay women bathe with a decoction of banana leaves for 15 days after childbirth.
 Early Hawaiians used a young plant as a truce flag in wars.
 3

 Banana Musa Rosa from the University of Florida pdf

-Bananas and Plantains - an Overview - Species Profiles for Pacific Island Agroforestry pdf 27 pages
+Bananas and Plantains - an Overview - Species Profiles for Pacific Island Agroforestry pdf 27 pages (large file)

-Musa species (banana and plantain) - Species Profiles for Pacific Island Agroforestry pdf 33 pages
+Musa species (banana and plantain) - Species Profiles for Pacific Island Agroforestry pdf 33 pages (large file)

 Banana and Plantain Specialty Crop for Pacific Island Agroforestry pdf 20 pages